How is MIPS Score Calculated?

 FLEXIBILITY FOR SMALL PRACTICES

 b.
-Automatic Reweighting for Promoting Interoperability (PI) Category - The PI category will be automatically reweighted for Small Practices unless they submit the data for it.
+Automatic Reweighting for Promoting Interoperability (PI) Category - The PI category will be automatically reweighted for Small Practices (1 -15 ECs) unless they submit the data for the PI category.
+Submitting PI data will override the reweighting.

-STEP 1: Reporting as an Individual, as a Group, as a Virtual Group, or as MIPS-APM
+STEP 1: Reporting as an Individual or as a Group

 An individual is defined as a single National Provider Identifier (NPI) tied to a single Tax Identification Number (TIN).
 In comparison, a group is defined as a set of clinicians (two or more, identified by their NPIs) sharing a common TIN, irrespective of specialty or practice site.